 If the proposed Conceptual Site Plan complies with the requirements of these Subdivision Regulations, it shall be approved by the Planning Commission.
-Should the site plan be determined by the Baldwin County Planning Director or County Engineer or his/her designee to be deficient in any regard, the Baldwin County Planning Director and County Engineer or his/her designee shall detail the deficiency to the Baldwin County Planning and Zoning Commission along with a recommendation that the Conceptual Site Plan be disapproved.
-Notice of the recommendation of the Baldwin County Planning Director and County Engineer or developer whose name and address appears on the submitted site plan by registered or certified mail at least 10 days before the recommendation shall be presented to the Baldwin County Planning the property as their names appear upon the plats in the office of the Baldwin County Revenue Commissioner and as their addresses appear in the directory of the County or on the tax records of the County and to each utility affected thereby.
+Should the site plan be determined by the Baldwin County Planning Director or County Engineer or his/her designee to be deficient in any regard, the

+Baldwin County Planning Director and County Engineer or his/her designee shall detail the deficiency to the Baldwin County Planning and Zoning Commission along with a recommendation that the Conceptual Site Plan be disapproved.
+Notice of the recommendation of the Baldwin County Planning Director and County Engineer or his/her designee shall be sent to the owner or developer whose name and address appears on the submitted site plan by registered or certified mail at least 10 days before the recommendation shall be presented to the Baldwin County Planning and Zoning Commission for action.
+A similar notice shall be mailed to the owners of land immediately adjoining the property as their names appear upon the plats in the office of the Baldwin County Revenue Commissioner and as their addresses appear in the directory of the County or on the tax records of the County and to each utility affected thereby.

-If the Conceptual Site Plan is approved by the Baldwin County Planning and Zoning Commission, the Baldwin County Planning Director or his/her designee will prepare a Commission Agenda Item and shall certify to the Baldwin County Commission whether the site plan meets the submittal requirements as specified in this Article.
+If -the Conceptual Site Plan is approved by the Baldwin County Planning and Zoning Commission, the Baldwin County Planning Director or his/her designee will prepare a Commission Agenda Item and shall certify to the Baldwin County Commission whether the site plan meets the submittal requirements as specified in this Article.
 The Conceptual Site Plan will be discussed at a Commission Workshop prior to a public hearing and formal consideration by the Baldwin County Commission for action.
 Notice of the recommendation of the Baldwin County Planning Director and County Engineer or his/her designee shall be sent to the owner or developer whose name and address appears on the submitted site plan by registered or certified mail at least 10 days before the recommendation shall be presented to the Baldwin County Commission for action.
 A similar notice shall be mailed to the owners of land immediately adjoining the property as their names appear upon the plats in the office of the Baldwin County Revenue Commissioner and as their addresses appear in the directory of the County or on the tax records of the County and to each utility affected thereby.
 No Conceptual Site Plan shall be effective until such plan is approved by the Baldwin County Commission.